Important Classes of Morphisms and the Relative Cotangent Sequence in Tangent Categories: Introduction

 \section{Introduction}

 Tangent categories provide a minimal semantic setting in which we can study differential geometric reasoning.
-The theory of tangent categories was developed first by Rosick{\'y} in the 1980's in \cite{Rosicky} and later rediscovered in 2014 by Cockett and Cruttwell in \cite{GeoffRobinDiffStruct}, and is now a well-established field with a rich literature with connections and applications in various areas such as (syntehtic) differential geometry, algebraic geometry, commutative algebra, operads, and theoretical computer science for instance.
+The theory of tangent categories was developed first by Rosick{\'y} in the 1980's in \cite{Rosicky} and later rediscovered in 2014 by Cockett and Cruttwell in \cite{GeoffRobinDiffStruct}.
+Since their rediscovery, the theory of tangent categories has been greatly expanded upon and is now a well-established field with a rich literature with connections and applications in various areas such as (syntehtic) differential geometry, algebraic geometry, commutative algebra, operads, and theoretical computer science for instance.
 As tangent categories are fundamentally linked to differential geometry, it is natural to study the ways in which various differential geometric concepts can be formalized to a tangent categorical framework.
 After extending these concepts, however, it is also both necessary and important to study how the newly extended concepts apply to various examples in order to understand what these new concepts teach us about the fundamental nature of geometry.
 In particular, tangent categories can thus be used to illustrate the deep connection between algebraic geometry and differential geometry in precise ways.